Do you want to use products that are free of harmful chemicals?

 - Helps to control the entry of foreign materials

 - Produces Vitamin D

-However, the skin’s porous nature means that what you put on it can penetrate through the superficial layer of the skin, which then can affect your health and sense of well-being, negatively or positively.
+However, because the skin is porous, which means that what you put on it can penetrate through the skin, which then can affect your health and sense of well-being, negatively or positively.

 This article will focus on the ‘Dirty Dozen’ ingredients found in skincare products that can have a negative impact on your health and sense of well-being, and that should be avoided.

 Some of the ingredients in beauty products aren’t that pretty!
-U.S. researchers report that one in eight of the 82,000 ingredients used in personal care products are industrial chemicals, including carcinogens, pesticides, reproductive toxins, and hormone disruptors.
-Many products include plasticizers (chemicals that keep concrete soft), degreasers (used to get the grime off auto parts), and surfactants (they reduce surface tension in water, like in paint and inks).
+Researchers report that one in eight of the 82,000 ingredients used in personal care products is industrial chemicals, including carcinogens, pesticides, reproductive toxins, and hormone disruptors.
+Many products include ingredients like plasticizers (chemicals that keep concrete soft), and degreasers (used to get the grime off auto parts).
 Imagine what that does to your skin, and to the environment.